code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Docker/README.md

 $ docker run -----> [Docker Client]
                              -----------------> [Docker Daemon/dockerd]
 ```
+#### Advantages
+- *1. Nothing break at client side due to mistached libraries* All developers work and deliver in standardized and freezed enviornment.
+Same libraries and build is delivered to client.
+- *2. No special hardware requirements* Docker containers can run on a developer’s local laptop, on physical or virtual machines in a data center, on cloud providers, or in a mixture of environments.
+- *3. Running more workloads at same hardware.* 2 builds can run parallely on 2 containers on same host.

 ## Docker_Terms
 ### Docker_Host
 - Machine on which the Docker containers run.
 It can be a virtual machine or a physical machine.